Alfa Romeo Tonale 2026 review | A family SUV with Italian flair

 Alfa Romeo Tonale reliability

-- The Alfa Romeo Tonale is the first car in the world to come with a Non-Fungible Token (NFT), or Blockchain digital certificate.
+- The Alfa Romeo Tonale was the first production car to launch with a Non-Fungible Token (NFT), or blockchain digital certificate.
 Don’t panic if that’s a totally foreign language to you: it is to most of us.
-This is essentially a way that the car’s mileage, service history and maintenance can be digitally tracked so that the car’s vitals are easily accessible to owners, service departments and potential or future owners.
-If it sounds invasive, bear in mind that it will be tracking far less information than your average smartphone, and Alfa hopes that this will make the Tonale – and all future Alfa Romeo models – easier for potential buyers to value and assess on the used market in years to come.
+In practice, it’s a way for the car’s mileage, service history and maintenance records to be digitally logged, making that information easier to access for owners, service centres and future buyers.
+Alfa Romeo hopes this will make the Tonale easier to value and assess on the used market over time.

-- The plug-in hybrid powertrain, and also the platform on which the Alfa Romeo Tonale is built, are actually from the Jeep Compass, but there are hefty alterations to make it suit the Alfa including new and entirely different suspension hardware.
+- The plug-in hybrid powertrain, and the platform on which the Alfa Romeo Tonale is built, are shared with the Jeep Compass, although Alfa Romeo has made significant changes, including different suspension hardware, to give the Tonale a sportier feel.